0x4ngK4n/Web-Whatsapp-Stalker/README.md

 # Web-Whatsapp-Stalker
-An insidious script made to stalk people over WhatsApp based on their online and offline times.
+An script to track people over WhatsApp based on their online and offline times.

 Yes, IKR this is creepy but here goes the story.
 I was studying to check how can I track DOM changes in a page and stumbled across JavaScript MutationObserver API.